gobwas/json-honey/README.md

 ## Whatsup

 This is a simple tool, that convert your objects to JSON format, aligning the values and sorting the keys.
+`honey` can also be used in [CLI](#CLI).

 Example: